hyperspy/hyperspy/doc/user_guide/model.rst

     In [31]: m.plot()
     In [32]: # Because we like what we see, we will fit the model to the In [33]: # data in all the coordinates
-    In [34]: m.multifit()
+    In [34]: m.multifit() # warning: this can be a lengthy process on large datasets

-Getting and setting parameters value and attributes
+Getting and setting parameter values and attributes
 --------------------------------------------------------------------

 :py:meth:`~.model.Model.print_current_values` prints the value of the parameters of the components in the current coordinates.